-It is the responsibility of each unitholder to investigate the legal and tax consequences, under the laws of pertinent states and localities, of his investment in us.
-Accordingly, each prospective unitholder should consult, and must depend upon, his own tax counsel or other advisor with regard to those matters.
-Further, it is the responsibility of each unitholder to file all state and local, as well as United States federal tax returns, that may be required of him.
-Counsel has not rendered an opinion on the state or local tax consequences of an investment in us.
+It is the responsibility of each prospective unitholder to investigate the legal and tax consequences, under the laws of pertinent states or localities, of his investment in units.
+Accordingly, each prospective unitholder should consult, and must depend on, his own tax advisors with regard to state and local tax matters.
+Further, it is the responsibility of each unitholder to file all state and local, as well as federal, tax returns that may be required of such unitholder.